First a little background

 But there were no Ordinances in place to address City dog parks and very few places where dogs could congregate off-leash; and no dog parks at any of the St Louis City parks.
 So the hard work of making contacts, cultivating relationships with people who shared their dream, and building the infrastructure and framework for dog park viability in the City of St Louis began.

 In those pre-dog park days, most folks had not thought seriously about the benefits of a dog park, the trend had not yet caught on nationally as it has today.
-Insert link to our resource page here An enormous amount of work was put forth on the legal framework; old dog-related laws were evaluated, a replacement law was proposed and finally, Ordinance 66595 was approved on February 7, 2005.
+An enormous amount of work was put forth on the legal framework; old dog-related laws were evaluated, a replacement law was proposed and finally, Ordinance 66595 was approved on February 7, 2005.
 In particular, we give a shout out to then Alderman Donna Baringer (Ward 16) who immediately saw the potential and the benefits dog parks would offer area communities.
 Donna worked tirelessly and reached out to other Alderman promoting the need for City dog parks – and several of them agreed to co-sponsor a new Ordinance.
 Thanks to Dionne Flowers, Phyllis Young, Joseph Vollmer, Donna Baringer, Terry Kennedy, Frank Williamson, Lewis Reed, and Jennifer Florida for crafting the bill and sound sponsorship of Ordinance 66595.
 Click link to read the Ordinance

 With dog park law now on the books – in March of 2005 – our Founders petitioned the St. Louis City Parks, Recreation & Forestry Department about developing the first City dog park.
 Willmore Park and Francis Park were discussed and by the end of March, Dan Skillman, Parks Commissioner, granted permission for Southwest City Dog Park to develop 1.10 acres in Willmore Park.
 With two stipulations: 1) Find a neighborhood association as a sponsor and demonstrate commitment from a management team, and, 2) Raise enough capital to fund initial construction and start up costs.